Presentations of Galois groups of maximal extensions with restricted ramification: A Generalized Version of Global Euler-Poincar e Characteristic Formula

 and hence

-because the $\Gal(k/Q)$-action on this direct sum is totally determined by its permutation action on places above $v$.
-On the other hand, the assumption that $v$ splits completely in $k/Q$ implies that $w$ splits completely in $K$ for any $w\in S_v(L)$ and then we obtain
+because the $\Gal(k/Q)$-action on this direct sum is determined by its permutation action on places above $v$.
+On the other hand, because of $K=k\cap L$, the assumption that $v$ splits completely in $k/Q$ implies that $w$ splits completely in $K$ for any $w\in S_v(L)$ and then we obtain

 Thus, \eqref{eq:LHS-real} and \eqref{eq:RHS-real} prove \eqref{eq:H0-eq} in this case.
 The isomorphism in \eqref{eq:hH0-eq} can be proven using the exactly same argument.